• Home

 Important Note

-Changing or adding custom statuses does not retroactively update pets that are already assigned a status.
-Existing pets keep their current status; you'll need to update them individually or in bulk if you want them to use a new status.
+Changing or adding custom statuses does not automatically move pets to a different status.
+Existing pets keep their current status; update them individually from the pet profile or in bulk from the Pets page if you want them to use a new status.

 Automated ID Numbers